 The image came to embody something fundamental about the death of innocence.
-These corpses of a mother and her two children appear to have expired on the ground where they lie near to something made of stone which appears in the backdrop; is it a street wall or a building?
+This mother and her two children appear to have expired on the ground where they lie near to something made of stone which appears in the backdrop; is it a street wall or a building?
 The corpses of the woman and the children are fresh; the mouth of the woman seems arrested in a cry, and for me this is the punctum; there is still flesh on the corpses; their hands and feet are caught in gestures.
-The image is both sensational and horrific, yet plain and unadorned, and it evokes the mother and child topos, and in doing so signifies various Christian meanings evoking and signifying both the Madonna and child and the sacredness of mother and child extolled by middle class late Victorian culture.
+The image is both sensational and horrific, yet plain and unadorned, and it evokes the mother and child topos, and in doing so signifies various Christian meanings evoking and signifying both the Madonna and child and the sacredness of mother and child extolled by middle-class late Victorian culture.

-Conclusion:
+Conclusion

 In the widening discourse on humanitarianism, scholars continue to raise questions about the manipulative impact of the cultural and ideological dimensions of humanitarian campaign images for the purpose of arousing sympathy, compassion, and philanthropic outreach.
 Do such images generate feelings of compassion, empathy, sympathy?
-Or: revulsion, alienating horror, pity, condescension, and imperious white man’s burden attitudes?
+Or revulsion, alienating horror, pity, condescension, and imperious white man’s burden attitudes?
 Do the campaigns of visual culture activate our moral faculties?
 Or do they factually deaden our responses and create oversaturated numbed-out audiences, as Susan Sontag has suggested.

 Any attempt to generalize about American humanitarian campaigns is inadequate, I think, because any humanitarian organization, in any given historical moment, will create and use visual culture differently.
 Any assessment of humanitarian visual culture in this case lies in assessing the images of a particular historical event and an organization’s particular identity and its relationship to that historical event.
 As a Protestant missionary philanthropic organization, NER’s vision was grounded in what I would call a social gospel version of Protestant evangelicalism, and the visual culture that emerged from its campaign was shaped by Victorian Christian notions of moral duty and human emotion.
 In a Victorian sense, the appeal to emotion was an affirmation of sentimentalism, which was not then a suspect emotion, as it would become in later twentieth-century thinking, but a moral orientation that was noble and humane and an emanation of our deeper spiritual natures.
 With its emphasis on emotion and the cult of feeling, Victorian Christianity had also absorbed Romanticism’s belief in personal emotion as a deeper kind of knowledge, and for Christians that meant compassion and moral duty.

-NER’s pictorial representation of Armenian suffering, especially the poster images of women and children, appropriated sentimental Christian notions of mothers and children, suffering innocence, and martyrdom.
+Near East Relief’s pictorial representation of Armenian suffering, especially the poster images of women and children, appropriated sentimental Christian notions of mothers and children, suffering innocence, and martyrdom.
 These images embodied encoded meanings and metonyms for Victorian and Christian moral values.
 In both Victorian and Christian contexts, mother, woman, child were the basis of family and civilization.
-A mother walking into the wilderness on a death march, a mother with a child on her back with the world crumbling behind her, and many others, appealed to the mainstream American viewer who encountered such images of innocence in captivity and death through a deeply emotive Victorian Christian lens.
+A mother walking into the wilderness on a death march, a mother with a child on her back with the world crumbling behind her, and many other images appealed to the mainstream American viewer who encountered such symbols of innocence in captivity and death through a deeply emotive Victorian Christian lens.